 Spelling variations of this family name include: Schindler, Schindlers, Schindel, Schindelin and many more.

-Another 69 words (5 lines of text) are included under the topic Early Schendel Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Schendel Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Jost Schindler, who came to Philadelphia County in 1734; Conrad Schindler arrived in Philadelphia in 1752; as well as Andreas Schindler in 1754; and Michael Schindel in 1755.
 Franz Schindle arrived in Texas in 1860.

 Contemporary Notables of the name Schendel (post 1700)